Toby-Sharman/Physics-Simulation-Program/README.md

 ---

-## License
+## Licence

-This project is licensed under a Non-Commercial License.
+This project is licensed under a Non-Commercial Licence.

 You may use, modify, and share this software for non-commercial purposes only, including academic research, personal projects, or teaching.

 Commercial use, including selling or incorporating it into commercial products, is strictly prohibited without prior written permission.

 Proper attribution must be given to the original author.
 If using this software in research, please acknowledge the author and/or cite the repository:

 https://github.com/Toby-Sharman/Physics-Simulation-Program

-See the full [LICENSE](LICENSE) file for complete terms.
+See the full [LICENCE](LICENCE) file for complete terms.